← Back to Home

 Problem Formulation and Data Collection Protocol

-This report focuses on the second branch, which investigates whether velocity can be reliably recovered from IMU signals.
+This report focuses on investigating whether informative velocity cues can be reliably inferred from IMU signals, with an emphasis on velocity direction as a diagnostic intermediate target.
 To obtain scalable and reproducible training data, we adopt a robot-assisted pipeline.
 Specifically, an IMU is mounted on the end-effector of an xArm6 using custom 3D-printed fixtures.
-The robot executes predefined motion programs, enabling collection of high-quality inertial sequences with controlled kinematics for model training and evaluation.
+The robot executes predefined motion programs, enabling collection of inertial sequences with controlled kinematics for model training and evaluation.

-At this stage, the central technical question is whether accurate velocity can be recovered from a single low-cost IMU in our setting.
-Prior studies, such as RoNIN [8] and TartanIMU [10], have demonstrated promising results, but under specific assumptions:
+At this stage, the central technical question is whether a single low-cost IMU provides sufficient information to infer motion in our setting.
+Prior studies, such as RoNIN [9] and TartanIMU [11], have demonstrated promising results, but under specific assumptions:

 Method and Experiments

 This section presents the model design and a staged experimental study.
-To improve readability, we replace internal numeric dataset IDs with semantic names and keep the original IDs in parentheses:
+And we have prepared the following self-collected datasets with the xArm6 robot arm:

 The xArm6 recording procedures for linear and polyline trajectories are shown in Figure 3.